-The amount of entitlement payable continues to be assessed against the income tests as applicable to the recipients circumstances.
+The amount of entitlement payable continues to be assessed against the income tests as applicable to the recipient's circumstances.

-72.2.9 Qualification for Youth Disability Supplement
+72.2.9 Qualification for Youth Disability Supplement (effective 20 September 2024)

 The Youth Disability Supplement is an income supplement paid to young people with disabilities recognising additional costs associated with their physical, intellectual and psychiatric disabilities.